rbnswartz/LinuxIntegration.Notifications/README.md

 ## Building
 Standard dotnet build process, `dotnet build`

+## Installation
+You can install this package from nuget https://www.nuget.org/packages/rbnswartz.LinuxIntegration.Notifications/
 ## Usage
 ### Basic
 Create an instance of NotificationManager and call ShowNotificationAsync